sagemath/sage/README.md

 Alternative Installation using PiPy
 ---------------

-You can find `sage` and `sagemath` pip packages but it is worth noting that they are not at all related to this `sage`.
-Indeed `pip install sage` installs `sage 0.0.0` which is literally an empty package.
-For installation of this `sage` you need to install `sagemath-standard`.
+For installation of `sage` in python using `pip` you need to install `sagemath-standard`.
 First, activate your python virtual environment and follow these steps:

             $ python3 -m pip install sage_conf
             $ ls $(sage-config SAGE_SPKG_WHEELS)